zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ^A target may depend on other targets within the same package and on products vended by the package's dependencies.

 [.code-highlight: 10-12]
-^For example here we have our main target, that currenly has no dependencies and has name `toolName`.
+^For example here we have our main target, that currently has no dependencies and has name `toolName`.

 [.code-highlight: 13-15]
 ^Then we have a second, separate target for tests.
 This target depends on the package that we want to test.

-^The difference between `.target`s and `.testTarget`s is that `.testTarget`s are not expected to have any headers. (you can see this by taking a look at `.testTarget` initializer that is missing the `publicHeadersPath` parameter, thet's the only difference as of now.

 ```swift
 // swift-tools-version:5.2